Uniform Civil Code: Points of view

+The debate for a uniform civil code, with its diverse implications and concerning secularism in the country, is one of the most controversial issues in twenty-first century Indian politics.
+The major problems for implementing it are the country's diversity and religious laws, which not only differ sect-wise, but also by community, caste and region.

 India is a 'secular' nation which means a separation between religion and state matters.
-Moreover, 'secularism' in India means equality of all religions and practitioners of all religions before the law.
-Currently, with a mix of different civil codes, different citizens are treated differently based on their religion.
-The rights of a Hindu woman are far more progressive than those of a Muslim woman who is governed by Muslim Personal Law based on Sharia law.
-Women's rights groups have said that this issue is only based on their rights and security, irrespective of sensationalism by religious conservatives.
-The arguments for it are: its mention in Article 44 of the Constitution, need for strengthening the unity and integrity of the country, rejection of different laws for different communities, importance for gender equality and reforming the archaic personal laws of Muslims—which allow unilateral divorce and polygamy.
-India is, thus, among the nations that legally apply the Sharia law.
-According to Qutub Kidwai, the Muslim Personal laws are "Anglo-Mohammadan" rather than solely Islamic.
-The Hindu nationalists view this issue in concept of their law, which they say, is secular and equal to both sexes.
+However, 'secularism' in India is defined as equality of all religions and practitioners of all religions before the law.
+Currently, with a mix of different civil codes, citizens are treated differently by law and by courts based on their religion.
+The rights of Hindu women are far more progressive (and constitutional, by virtue of being gender-neutral and secular) than those of Muslim women, who are governed by Muslim Personal Law, which is based on the Sharia law.

+Women's rights groups have said the issue of a uniform civil code is only based on the rights and security of women, irrespective of its politicisation.

+The arguments for it are: its mention in Article 44 of the Constitution, need for strengthening the unity and integrity of the country, rejection of different laws for different communities, importance for gender equality, and reforming the archaic personal laws of Muslims—which allow unilateral divorce and polygamy.
+India is thus among the nations that legally apply the Sharia law.
+According to Qutub Kidwai, the Muslim Personal Law is "Anglo-Mohammadan" rather than solely Islamic.

+The Hindu nationalists view this issue in the concept of the Hindu law, which they say, is secular and equal to both sexes.
 In the country, demanding a uniform civil code can be seen negatively by religious authorities and secular sections of society because of identity politics.
-The Sangh Parivar and the Bharatiya Janata Party (BJP)—one of the two major political parties in India, had taken up this issue to ensure that every citizen of the country is treated equally before the law.
-The BJP was the first party in the country to promise it if elected into power.
+The Sangh Parivar and the Bharatiya Janata Party (BJP), one of the two major political parties in India, have taken up this debate to gain Hindu support.
+However, others have criticised such a debate given the lack of existence of the draft of the bill.

-Goa is the only state in India which has a uniform civil code.
-The Goa Family Law, is the set of civil laws, originally the Portuguese Civil Code, continued to be implemented after its annexation in 1961.
+The Indian state of Goa abides by Goa Civil Code.
+It is a set of civil laws, originally the Portuguese Civil Code, which continues to be implemented even after the Indian annexation of the state in 1961.

 Sikhs and Buddhists objected to the wording of Article 25 which terms them as Hindus with personal laws being applied to them.
-However, the same article also guarantees the right of members of the Sikh faith to bear a Kirpan.
-Today, Goa is a leading example of different religious groups - catholics, protestants, Hindus and Muslims living in harmony due to its Uniform Civil Code.
+However, this article also guarantees the right of the members of the Sikh faith to bear a Kirpan.